Spanish

 “Teach a child to choose the right path, and when he is older he will remain upon it.” - Proverbs 22:6

-We provide a Christian atmosphere and Christian guidance for the transition of a child from home to school.
-The loving relationship we have with the child cannot be stressed enough.
-Twice a month, we have a short children’s chapel service.
-The children look forward to this time and learn about God and his love.
-Through this teaching, we hope to help children develop a habit of being thankful for things enjoyed in life, increase the child’s ability to make choices between right and wrong and help the students recognize behavior patterns desirable for all children.
+We provide a Christian atmosphere and Christian guidance for the transition of a student from home to school.
+The loving relationship we have with the studetn cannot be stressed enough.
+Twice a month, we have a short student's chapel service.
+The students look forward to this time and learn about God and his love.
+Through this teaching, we hope to help children develop a habit of being thankful for things enjoyed in life, increase the student's ability to make choices between right and wrong and help the students recognize behavior patterns desirable for all students.

 Reading Readiness (PreK program)